danielbloy/pico-interactive/roadmap.md

 ## Version 1.1.0

+* Remove the adafruit_animations from the polyfills.
+These can be imported directly and it will help simplify the code.
+The polyfills are really only needed for the core framework code and the animations aren't.

+## Version 1.2.0

 * Migrate to a lighter weight, faster and async HTTP server stack such as [Biplane](https://github.com/Uberi/biplane).
   This will likely involve a notable reworking of the network code.
 * Add time of day support.